sai411/devops-challenge-Particle41/README.md

 Note that NO secrets are included in this repository.
-To run the CI/CD pipeline, please fork the repository and add the following secrets in your GitHub Actions → Settings → Secrets:
+To run the CI/CD pipeline, please fork the repository and add the following secrets In your GitHub Actions → Settings → Secrets:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
+- DOCKERHUB_TOKEN

+In your GitHub Actions → Settings → variables:
 - DOCKERHUB_USERNAME
-- DOCKERHUB_TOKEN

 ```